KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 The results of the ANOVA show that there is a significant difference between the invasive control and both the equal and high treatments.
 There is also a marginally significant difference between the native control and the invasive control.

+In this case, the regression analysis seems to give more meaningful information.
+The negative effect of total abunance is clear as is the difference in the types of crayfish.

     ggplot(subset(cray.mean, Year == "2016"), mapping = aes(y = ind.delta.mass, x = Treatment, color = Type)) +
              geom_point(